vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/session.md

 The implementation will:

-1. Create utility functions to check if the `.buildforce` folder exists
+1. Create utility functions to check if the `buildforce` folder exists
 2. Implement a prompt for initialization if the folder doesn't exist
 3. Allow the user to specify a project name or use the default (current directory name)
 4. Continue with the planning session after successful initialization